 Tuppurainen's work was represented in the 2005 exposition In Another World in the Kiasma Museum of Contemporary Art in Helsinki.

-* Page about Typpurainen on ITE-net
+* Entry about Ensio Tuppurainen on the website ITE-net